 Aside from energy corporations, Prop 23 has widespread support within a number of other industries.
 The transport and automotive industries in particular support Prop 23, as suspension of AB 32 will, in the short term, mean fewer fuel and vehicle efficiency standards.
 Examples of supporting organizations are the California Automotive Wholesalers Association and the California Trucking Association.
 Within the agricultural industry, Prop 23 has received support from a number of state associations, such as California Citrus Mutual, the California Dairy Campaign, and the California League of Food Processors, as well as a number of smaller, independent businesses.
 Finally, a number of lumber and logging associations, including the Lumber Association of California and Nevada, are behind Prop 23.

 In addition to the above industry groups, Prop 23 has received support from a number of right wing anti-tax and political groups, including the California Republican Party and a number of county and city officials.
-To view a full list of the associations, companies and individuals backing Prop 23, please visit the Yes on 23 website, available here at Yes on 23: California Jobs Initiative.
+To view a full list of the associations, companies and individuals backing Prop 23, please visit the Yes on 23 website.
 “Yes on 23”, the Prop 23 equivalent to AB 32’s “No on 23”, is a coalition of companies and individuals who support Proposition 23.
 Available on the site are related press articles and news releases, a full list of coalition members, and facts relevant to Prop 23.

 Stay tuned for Part II of this discussion, to be posted soon, where I will outline the effects of Prop 23 on AB 32, and on California in general.
 I will also present my arguments for AB 32, and its continued implementation.